-Now, we turn to \OPT's schedule, and, again, one can be guided by Figure~\ref{fig:lower_bound_example}.
-For the $B$-packets, the first packet of a block is started one time step later than its release time, and the $A$-blocks have a much larger delay relative to their release times.
-Thus, the schedule for \OPT is feasible.
-The purpose for the adversary of releasing the $B$-packets earlier than what is necessary for \OPT is to increase the flow time for \GREEDY, since \GREEDY's largest flow time is on $B_k$, but \OPT's is on $A_{k-1}$.
+We now analyze \OPT's schedule; again the reader can use Figure~\ref{fig:lower_bound_example} as a guide.
+The depicted schedule for \OPT is feasible: the first packet of each $B$-block starts one time step after its release, and the $A$-blocks have much larger delays relative to their release times.
+The adversary releases the $B$-packets earlier than \OPT requires in order to increase the flow time of \GREEDY: \GREEDY's maximum flow time occurs on $B_k$, whereas \OPT's occurs on $A_{k-1}$.

 For $1 \leq i \leq k-1$, \OPT finishes the last packet of $B_i$ by time

 Subtracting its release time from Equation~\eqref{eq:OeBi} gives that its flow time is